tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - What is the most authoritative source of information about `socket()` from `<sys/socket.h>`?
+  - POSIX specifications ,man 2 socket
 - What is the most authoritative source of information about the TCP and IP protocols?
+   -  Internet Engineering Task Force (IETF)
 - What is the most authoritative source of information about the C++ programming language?
+   - Cppreference.com and The ISO C++ Standard.
 - What information can you find about using Markdown when structuring prompts to LLMs?
+    - It improves prompt readability for both the user and model, the model can read bold, italicised texts , headers and code blocks easily.
 - What is the difference between LLM and AI?
+  - LLM's are a type of AI model which is trained on certain data, whereas AI is any machine which performs tasks which requires human abilities , like undestanding , reasoning ,etc.
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?
+  - It is an LLM (because el-el-em).